Some notes on troubleshooting Server Configuration are available.

 Where X is a COM port number greater than 16.

-A temporary fix for the next user is available by using an experimental new feature of ABC:
+A temporary fix for the next user is available by using "Release Serial Ports" feature of ABC:

 To solve your immediate issue, there are two options.